 Is Searing Safe?

-Searing, by definition, means to cook something fast with an extremely hot flame in order to brown the surface of your food, preventing the juices on the inside from leaking out.
+Searing, by definition, means to cook something fast with an extremely hot flame in order to brown the surface of your food.
+This locs in the juices to keep them from leaking out and adds a layer of flavor.

-The flames will reach temperatures up to 2500°F with a culinary butane torch, so it can be dangerous.
+The flames will reach temperatures up to 2500°F with a culinary butane torch, which burns at the low-end relative to other culinary torches, so it can be dangerous.

-As with other cooking methods, you always need to keep safe with cooking.
+As with other cooking methods, you always need to take the proper precautions while cooking.

 Kitchen Torch for Sous Vide Buying Guide